ShiftLeftSecurity/sbt-ci-release-early/readme.md

 Cross builds (for multiple scala versions) work seamlessly (the plugin just calls `+publishSigned`).

-## Sonatype / maven central (e.g. via travis.ci)
+## Configuration for sonatype (maven central) via travis.ci
-Public repositories like Sonatype (which syncs to maven central) typically impose additional constraints on the published artifacts, so the setup becomes a little more involved.
-These steps assume you're using travis.ci, but it should be similar on other build servers.
+Sonatype (which syncs to maven central) imposes additional constraints on the published artifacts, so the setup becomes a little more involved.
+These steps assume you're using travis.ci, but it'd be similar on other build servers.

 ### Sonatype account
 If you don't have a sonatype account yet, follow the instructions in https://central.sonatype.org/pages/ossrh-guide.html to create one.